brianmcananey/VSCode_Project3/README.md

 Always follow the steps and ensure that your sensitive information(API Keys, Database credentials, etc) are not visible to the public.

-## Connecting to MySQL Database

-This application uses MySQL as its database.
-To set up your own MySQL database and configure it for your application, follow these steps:

 ## Credits

 ### Content